Sanergy Collaborative

 Evidence

 Sanergy has a network of over 6,000 Fresh Life Toilets in Nairobi, Kisumu and Eldoret’s informal settlements, providing over 250,000 residents with daily access to safely managed sanitation.
-Through Regen Organics, the Company is supplying organic fertilizer to 10,000 farmers who have recorded a 30% increase in yields.
+Through Regen Organics, the company is supplying organic fertilizer to 10,000 farmers who have recorded a 30% increase in yields.

 Evolution

-Initially, Sanergy sold the toilets for to community entrepreneurs for an upfront or staggered payment of US$350-500 alongside an annual service fee, but later switched to a primarily residential model where the toilet operators to install a toilet for a monthly fee of $8.
+Initially, Sanergy sold the toilets for to community entrepreneurs for an upfront or staggered payment of US$350-500 alongside an annual service fee, but later switched to a primarily residential model where the toilet operators install a toilet for a monthly fee of $8.

 The company has expanded its inputs beyond human waste to include organic solid wastes from households and abattoirs.
 In addition to fertilizer, Sanergy started producing insect-based animal feed in 2016, and a manual pit emptiers’ waste management system (Mtaa Fresh) in 2018.